Skip to main content

 This way, only the country based currencies remain.

-Similarly, if the revenue is available in the foreign currancy, we can use the same approach to transform it into our base currency.
+Similarly, if the revenue is available in the foreign currency, we can use the same approach to transform it into our base currency.

-To recieve the revenue in the unit EUR we use the DROPLEVEL command.
+To receive the revenue in the unit EUR we use the DROPLEVEL command.

 GBR